 Who We Are

-We are Somerset’s Centre for Global Learning and Development Education.
+We are the Centre for Global Learning and Development Education, available to schools, communities. business and organisations across Somerset and further afield

 - Exciting activities and training to bring the world into your school, community or workplace.